zYuna646/Projects-Automation/README.md

    - Download the `Projects-Automation.zip` file from the release page.

 2. **Extract the Package:**
-   - Extract the contents of the zip file to `D:\automatic\`.
+   - Extract the contents of the zip file .

 3. **Merge Registry File:**
-   - Locate the `Projects-Automation.reg` file within the extracted folder.
+   - Locate the `run.bat` file within the extracted folder.
-   - Double-click the `Projects-Automation.reg` file and confirm the merge to add the context menu entries to the Windows Registry.
+   - Double-click the `run.bat` as Administrator

 4. **Batch Files:**
-   - Ensure the following batch files are present in the `D:\automatic\` directory:
+   - Ensure the following batch files are present in the directory:
      - `create_laravel_project.bat`
      - `create_next_project.bat`
      - `create_ml_project.bat`